-Goldenseal, a member of the Buttercup family that grows as a perennial in Southeastern Canada and the Eastern US, was a revered Native American and Eclectic remedy, used to soothe inflammatory conditions affecting the mucous membranes of the respiratory, digestive, and genitourinary systems.
+Goldenseal grows as a perennial in Southeastern Canada and the Eastern US.
+It was a revered Native American and Eclectic remedy, used to soothe inflammatory conditions affecting the mucous membranes of the respiratory, digestive, and genitourinary systems.

 Much of its effects appear to be related to the presence of isoquinoline alkaloids, mainly hydrastine, berberine, berberastine, canadine, candaline, and hydrastinine.
 Its bitter components stimulate secretions of the liver, gall bladder, and spleen, and revive the appetite.
 Berberine in particular has been extensively studied for its anti-microbial, immune-boosting, and astringent actions.

 Cech, NB, Junio, HA, Ackermann, LW, Kavanaugh, JS, Horswill, AR.
 (2012).
 Quorum Quenching and Antimicrobial Activity of Goldenseal (Hydrastis canadensis) against Methicillin-Resistant Staphylococcus aureus (MRSA).
 Planta Medica, 78(14), 1556–1561.